 Ensuring a safe working environment remains a top priority and our programme to deliver an improved safety culture continued.
-However our Incident Frequency rose, compared to 2017, due to a number of incidents that were low risk and caused by lack of attention.
-The next few months will see the roll out of the "Your Safety is My Safety" campaign, with a particular focus on manual handling training, improved communication, and increased staff awareness of the risks in the workplace.
-BAM FM was awarded its 11th consecutive ROSPA Gold Award in April 2018.
+Our Incident Frequency improved, compared to 2018, reflecting the safety training delivered to our supervisors and a continued training programme for manual handling.
+We the rolled out the "Your Safety is My Safety" campaign, with a particular focus on improved communication, safety conversations, and increased staff awareness of the risks in the workplace.
+BAM FM was awarded a ROSPA Presidents Awards for its 12th consecutive Gold Award in April 2019.